 To fit the adapter, you first need to pop the cover off the front of the hinge and screw-on a lug on the front.
 This is tricky to do – you have to set the hinge to its widest and then prise the cap off, revealing the thread for the adapter lug.
 The cover is plastic and you’re almost bound to have to use a screwdriver which risks damaging it (no UK coin is really small enough, I used an old Dutch coin here).
 Then you screw on the lug with the provided Allen key and tighten down a set screw to stop it shifting.

 Once fitted, the lug just slides into the adapter and a flick of the lever locks it in place.
 It’s an elegant and efficient solution.

 Swarovski’s tripod adapter is a classy thing, ‘Made in Austria’.
-But it’s NOT included!
+But it’s NOT included for free.